Discrete Morse theory for open complexes: Preliminaries

 \subsection{Open simplicial complexes}

 Let $X$ be a simplicial complex.
-Recall that an \textbf{open simplicial complex} $K$ is the complement in $X$ of a subcomplex $T$; that is, $ K=X\setminus T$.
-Unless $T$ is empty, the space $K$ is noncompact.
+An \textbf{open simplicial complex} $K$ is the complement in $X$ of a (nonempty) subcomplex $T$; that is, $ K=X\setminus T$.
+The complex $K$ is noncompact.
 It is the union of open simplices in $X$; that is, $K$ may contain a $k$-simplex of $X$ but not all of that simplex's faces.

-Note that we may still define a discrete gradient vector field on an open simplicial complex $K$: it is simply a discrete vector field with no nontrivial closed paths.
+Note that we may still define a discrete gradient vector field on an open simplicial complex $K$: it is simply a discrete vector field with no non-trivial closed paths.
 If one tries to analogously define a discrete Morse function on $K$, there is one technical problem: the defining conditions above may no longer be exclusive.
 The proof of that very much relies on the fact that one is in a simplicial complex.
 However, given a discrete gradient on $K$, the construction of an associated discrete Morse function may be carried out on the modified Hasse diagram of $K$.
 (Or, one could use the definition above with the imposition of a condition that if one of the sets is nonempty, then the other must be empty.)
 Moreover, we no longer necessarily have a correspondence between local minima of the function and vertices of $K$; that is, a local minimum of a discrete Morse function might occur on a simplex of dimension greater than $0$.

 Figure \ref{fig:runningexample} shows an example of such a $K$ along with a discrete gradient on $K$.
 The subcomplex $T$ is shown by the dashed lines; it consists of the boundary curve along with the two squares in the interior.
 Observe that $K$ does not contain any of the vertices of $X$, as these all lie in $T$.
-The space $K$ has the homotopy type of a wedge of two circles.
+The complex $K$ has the homotopy type of a wedge of two circles.
 The discrete gradient vector field on $K$ has three critical cells: the $2$-simplex $\sigma$ and the two $1$-simplices $e_1$ and $e_2$.